• Home

 1. You can easily plot the Dual Axis Chart to illustrate the relationship between two different variables in your data.

 2. The chart can display a lot of information with limited space.
-And this means you don’t have to clutter your dashboard with multiple graphs.
+This means you don’t have to clutter your dashboard with multiple graphs.

 How to Make a Line Graph with multiple lines in Google Sheets, such as Dual Axis Charts, should never stress you.
 Keep reading to learn more.